yanis112/SOTA_machine_learning/README.md

 * **Groq LLaMA 3.1 70B**: A Highly Performant Language Model for Extremely Fast Inference
 	+ [Groq LLaMA 3.1 70B](https://console.groq.com/playground?model=llama-3.1-70b-versatile) 🕊️ (free) is a highly performant language model for fast inference, offering a playground and free API for testing.

-### Text-to-Speech and Voice Cloning 🎙️

-* **XTTS-v2**: A State-of-the-Art Text-to-Speech Model
-	+ [XTTS-v2](https://huggingface.co/coqui/XTTS-v2) 🕊️ (free) is a state-of-the-art text-to-speech model that can generate natural and realistic voices from text.
-XTTS-v2 is also capable of multilingual voice cloning, allowing it to imitate different voices and generate text in various languages.

 **Image-based Models** 🖼️
 ----------------------